Robpol86/robpol86.com/docs/root_certificate_authority.rst

 very sensitive and is used to sign SSL sessions to keep it secure as you transfer it to the web server!

 .. note::
-    Two things.
-When prompted for a pass phrase, enter nothing.
-Leave it blank and just press enter.
-Usually when your web server restarts you don't want it asking for a password to unlock the private key.
-Second, when asked for a "Common Name" you'll need to enter the web server's FQDN.
+    When asked for a "Common Name" you'll need to enter the web server's FQDN.
 So instead of accessing your router admin page using http://192.168.0.1 you'll instead be using https://router.myhome.net for example.
 Common Name here will be ``router.myhome.net``.

 On the Raspberry Pi run these commands.
-The substitute ``router.myhome.net`` with whatever FQDN your target web server will use.
+Substitute ``router.myhome.net`` with whatever FQDN your target web server will use.

 .. code-block:: bash

     cd /root/ca
     openssl genrsa -out private/router.myhome.net.key.pem 4096
-    openssl req -key private/router.myhome.net.key.pem -new -sha256 -out csr/router.myhome.net.csr.pem  # No pass phrase; CN is FQDN. openssl ca -extensions server_cert -days 365 -notext -md sha256 -in csr/router.myhome.net.csr.pem -out certs/router.myhome.net.cert.pem
+    openssl req -key private/router.myhome.net.key.pem -new -sha256 -out csr/router.myhome.net.csr.pem  # CN is FQDN.
+    openssl ca -extensions server_cert -days 365 -notext -md sha256 -in csr/router.myhome.net.csr.pem -out certs/router.myhome.net.cert.pem
     rm csr/router.myhome.net.csr.pem
     openssl x509 -noout -text -in certs/router.myhome.net.cert.pem |more  # Confirm everything looks good.